Perth-Packaging-Supplies/StockAnalysisBasedOnSalesRecord/README.md

 2. Download this file, and place it where it pleases

 ## Input/Setup
+*MYOB Input files from Import/Export Assistance has an extra row that has the content "{}" whenever being exported.
+The python script can handle this, so* **DO NOT CHANGE THE FILE***

 ### Sales Report (ITEMSALE.csv) [MYOB]
 Data that comes from here are related to sales/ items sold.